David-Fung/Hello-Kitty-Cafe/README.md

 # David-Fung-2.github.io
-Click [here](David-Fung-2.github.io) or go to David-Fung-2.github.io to view the webpages.
+Go to https://david-fung-2.github.io to view the webpages.